Jamstack Won't Replace WordPress

 Server architecture refers to the system design of a network of computers (called servers).
 In other words, a server’s architecture shows how a group of computers interact with each other.
 In the context of a website, server architectures are used to serve a single website page from multiple computers.

-Most important is that a Server Architecture implies the usage of servers the developer can control.
-This allows the developer to use a server in a similar manner to a computer you own.
-As an example, a developer that controls a server will be able to perform configuration, file management, and program execution.
+The significance of a Server Architecture is that it implies the usage of servers the developer can control.
+This control lets the developer use a server like a computer you own.
+For example, a developer that controls a server can perform setting configuration, file management, and program execution.

 What is Serverless Architecture?